wp-plugins/gpxplus-widget/readme.txt

 == Changelog ==

+= 1.2 =
+* Added the option to resize all sprites to the size of an egg, solves layout problems for certain parties
+* Added message field, can now optionally display a short message above the eggs

 = 1.1 =
 * Uses Regular Expressions(REGEX) to find your Pokés: Less code for me, and more speed for you ;)